Knobber0/ps4-linux-tutorial/docs/miscellaneous/kernel.md

   ```

-- Now run the *makepkg -o* or *makepkg -s* command and follow the instructions of the linux-tkg next.
+- Now run the *makepkg -o* to check if everything is working fine then run *makepkg -s* command to and follow the instructions of the linux-tkg to build the kernel.

-# To be continued....